 If an applicant should choose to enroll with Advanced Career Institute, he/she will be required to attend orientation.
-All applicants are required to take the school entrance examination prior to enrolling and will be able to do so during their program orientation.

 Programs leading to occupations requiring licensure may have licensure requirements that prohibit enrollment of applicants with relevant past driving, medical, and/or criminal records.
 This information is available in the "Additional Program Requirements" section of the catalog.